 At SuperFoods, we encourage cooking with only a small amount of oil, so learning to safely use nonstick pans is essential to living a SuperFoods HealthStyle.
-I use our nonstick pans to cook eggs and sauté spinach with only a very small amount of olive oil.
+I use nonstick pans to cook eggs and sauté spinach with only a very small amount of olive oil.
 For cooking chicken or other meat, I prefer to use a stainless steel skillet because I have found that nonstick skillets don’t brown food as well.
 Either way, I try to use as little oil as possible when cooking.

 Teflon and other nonstick surfaces are made from a fluoropolymer paint that is manufactured using PFOA (perfluorooctanoic acid).
 PFOA is mostly removed during the production of the nonstick coating, but some studies have suggested that there may be trace amounts of PFOA in the final coating.
 There are currently no known human health effects caused by PFOA, but studies are ongoing.
 At high levels, PFOA is likely to be a carcinogen, but the science is lacking.

-The FDA and the U.S. Consumer Product Safety Commission have both examined the scientific data regarding nonstick coatings and deemed the surfaces safe when used for conventional kitchen use.
+The FDA and the U.S. Consumer Product Safety Commission have both examined the scientific data regarding nonstick coatings and deemed the surfaces safe for conventional kitchen use.
 Teflon has been used for over 40 years, in more than 40 countries.
 There is only one report of reversible, flu-like symptoms in a human after a nonstick pan was severely overheated.
-There are also reports of domesticated birds dying after empty nonstick pans were left on the stove on high heat.
-Birds have a very sensitive respiratory system and probably shouldn’t be kept in the kitchen.
+There are also reports of domesticated birds dying after empty nonstick pans were left on the stove on high heat, but birds have a very sensitive respiratory system and probably shouldn’t be kept in the kitchen.

-Read the use and care information that comes with your cookware.
-If you purchase a loose pan, check the brand’s website for this information.
+- If you purchase a loose pan, check the brand’s website for this information.

-Unless otherwise indicated, avoid using metal spatulas and utensils which may damage the coating when cooking with a nonstick pan.
+- Unless otherwise indicated, avoid using metal spatulas and utensils which may damage the coating when cooking with a nonstick pan.
 Use silicone or plastic utensils.

-Clean the pans in the sink using mild detergent and a sponge or plastic scrubber.
+- Clean the pans in the sink using mild detergent and a sponge or plastic scrubber.
 Do not use Brillo pads, steel wool, or metal scrubbers on nonstick surfaces.
 Generally, nonstick cookware should not be put in the dishwasher.

-Don’t use nonstick pans if you don’t need to.
+- Don’t use nonstick pans if you don’t need to.
 Reserve your nonstick for eggs, vegetables, and other foods that stick easily to pans.
 You don’t need a nonstick pan to boil water for pasta.
 Use a stainless steel pot on high heat to boil water—you can add a little oil to the water to keep pasta from sticking to the bottom or sides, if you need to.

-Don’t overheat your nonstick pans.
-I can’t stress this enough.
-When using a nonstick pan, cook on low or medium heat.
-Also, do not leave your pans unattended, especially when empty.
+- Don’t overheat your nonstick pans.
+Cook on low or medium heat, and do not leave your pans unattended, especially when empty.